-Seton Hall Law School has specialized in health law for more than two decades and U.S.News & World Report has consistently ranked its health law program among the top ten in the country.
+Seton Hall Law School has specialized in health law for more than two decades.
+U.S.News & World Report has consistently ranked the Seton Hall health law program among the top ten in the country.
 The health law faculty specialize in a wide range of topics, influencing health care policy throughout the United States and the world.

-The Law School offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law, drug law, and/or biotechnology law.
+Seton Hall Law offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law or life sciences law.
 Students have increasingly integrated the Concentration with intellectual property courses too.
-Students who complete the requirements may list the Concentration on their resumes.
+Students pursuing the concentration may list it on their resumes.
 Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Health Law Concentration.

 Concentration Planning and Advice

-Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration by Professor Carl Coleman or Professor John Jacobi regarding upcoming Health Law courses.
-Faculty advice is available to students pursuing or considering the Concentration.
+Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration by Professor John Jacobi regarding upcoming Health and Life Sciences Law courses.
+Faculty advice is available to students pursuing or considering the Concentration or the Compliance track.

 Download the Health Law Concentration Planning Guide